Michigan's 7th congressional district: Composition

+Recent election results from statewide races

+History

 The 7th congressional district was formed in 1872 covering the Thumb of Michigan.
-It had Tuscola, Huron, Sanilac, Lapeer, St. Clair and Macomb Counties.
+It had Tuscola, Huron, Sanilac, Lapeer, St. Clair, and Macomb Counties.
 In 1882 Tuscola County was removed from the district but everything else remained the same.
 In 1892 Grosse Point and Hamtramck Townships, the latter one today mainly within the city boundaries of Detroit were moved into the 7th district.

-In 1912 Tuscola county was put back in the 7th district, but it may have lost its Wayne County areas.
+In 1912 Tuscola County was put back in the 7th district, but it may have lost its Wayne County areas.
 It was definitely deprived of these areas by 1932.
 In 1964 the 7th district experienced its most drastic redistricting yet.
 Only Lapeer County was retained from the old district while Genesee County was added.
 In 1972 the district was redrawn again, losing Lapeer County as well as a few outlying parts of Genesee County.
-In 1982 most of Lapeer county was put back in the 7th district.
+In 1982 most of Lapeer County was put back in the 7th district.
 The northern tier of townships in Genesee County were moved to the 8th district.
 Burns Township in Shiawasee County and all the northern tier of townships in Oakland County with the exception of Brandon Township were also put in the district.

-After 1992 this old 7th district constituted a large part of the new 9th district.